PeteJames21/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - Initialize the instance attribute width with the value of w
 - Initialize the instance attribute height with the value of h
 - If w or h is equal to 0 or not a positive integer, create an empty object

+## 3-rectangle.js
+Augment 2-rectangle.js by adding a method for printing the rectangle.